· 8 min read

 Instead of all that faff, you could just use our Player Warehouse.
 We’ve designed it specifically for game developers.
 And you can get started in minutes, not months.
 Let us handle keeping it up and running.
 And save yourself all the hosting and processing costs.

-That way you can focus on the last step: actually analyzing the data.
+That way you can focus on the last step: analyzing the data.
 So get started and make the most of your games.